nnabeyang/swift-atproto/README.md

 ### SwiftPM

-Add the `SwiftAtprotoUtil` as a dependency:
+Add the `SwiftAtproto` as a dependency:

 ```swift
 let package = Package(